siberoloji/siberoloji.github.io/content/en/docs/howtos/FreeBSD/100-2025-02-26-how-to-verify-the-integrity-of-the-freebsd-iso-using-sha256-on-freebsd-operating-system.md

 ---
-draft: true
+draft: false
-title:
+title: How to Verify the Integrity of the FreeBSD ISO Using SHA256 on FreeBSD Operating System
-linkTitle:
+linkTitle: Integrity Verification with SHA256
-translationKey:
+translationKey: how-to-verify-the-integrity-of-the-freebsd-iso-using-sha256-on-freebsd-operating-system
-description:
-slug:
+description: Learn how to verify the integrity of the FreeBSD ISO using SHA256 on FreeBSD Operating System, ensuring you're installing legitimate software.
+url: how-to-verify-the-integrity-of-the-freebsd-iso-using-sha256-on-freebsd-operating-system
-date:
+date: 2025-02-26
-weight: 0
+weight: 100
 keywords:
   - FreeBSD
+  - integrity
 tags:
   - FreeBSD
   - how-to guides